OpenDSA/OpenDSA/RST/en/Glossary.rst

       :math:`\mathbf{S}` is a set of ordered pairs from :math:`\mathbf{S}`.

+   replacement selection
+      A variant of :term:`Heapsort` most often used as one phase of an :term:`external sort`.
+      Given a collection of records stored in an array, and a stream of additional records too large to fit into :term:`working memory`, replacement selection will unload the :term:`heap` by sending records to an output stream, and seek to bring new records into the heap from the input stream in preference to shrinking the heap size whenever possible.

    resource constraints
       Examples of resource constraints include the total space available to store the data |---| possibly divided into separate